 - Origins Available:

 The name Duredant is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in the village of Dearden in the county of Lancashire.

 The surname Duredant was first found in Lancashire at Dearden, near Edenfield, Bury where the name derives from the Old English word "deor" meaning "deer," and "denu", which meant "valley," collectively meaning "the valley of the deer."

-Important Dates for the Duredant family
+Early History of the Duredant family

 This web page shows only a small excerpt of our Duredant research.
 Another 81 words (6 lines of text) covering the years 1281 and 1130 are included under the topic Early Duredant History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Duredant has been spelled many different ways, including Dearden, Deardens, Durden, Dureden, Deardon and many more.

 Early Notables of the Duredant family (pre 1700)